DecentraLabsCom/Marketplace/.github/instructions/common.instructions.md

 11. **Component Design**: Components should be modular and reusable.
 Avoid creating large monolithic components.
 Instead, break them down into smaller, manageable pieces that can be easily tested and maintained.

+12. **Notification Context**: Use a notification context to manage and display user notifications throughout the application.
+This context should provide a way to trigger notifications from anywhere in the app and handle their display in a consistent manner.

-12. **Documentation**: When generating new code or reviewing changes in existing code, make sure to include proptypes and JSDoc comments for all components and functions.
+13. **Documentation**: When generating new code or reviewing changes in existing code, make sure to include proptypes and JSDoc comments for all components and functions.
 This will help maintain code quality and improve developer experience.

-13. **CSS**: Use tailwind CSS for styling.
+14. **CSS**: Use tailwind CSS for styling.
 Ensure that styles are applied consistently across the application.
 Avoid inline styles and prefer using utility classes provided by Tailwind.

-14. **Logging**: Implement logging for important events and errors.
+15. **Logging**: Implement logging for important events and errors.
 Use a centralized logging utility (devLog.xxx) to capture and format log messages consistently.